+8. CAP

-- 8. CAP = a great cornerstone to build your education program around - 9.
-Bylaws are the framework; Resource Manuals are your walls, decorations and furniture!
+A great cornerstone to build your professional education and leadership development programs around.

+9. Bylaws are the framework; Resource Manuals are your walls, decorations and furniture!

 10. There are NO dumb questions...

 If you are questioning it, chances are good others are as well.
 Before you re-create the wheel, call HQ or your Region or Section Rep and ask.
 We're all here to help!